-2-Day Solo Birthday Trip to Morro De São Paulo from Salvador-Bahia, Brazil
+2-Day Solo Birthday Trip to Morro De São Paulo from Salvador-Bahia, Brazil & Life Reflections

 A couple of weeks ago, I celebrated my first birthday as a full-time nomad.
 I turned 38 on the island of Morro de Sao Paulo, in Brazil and although it rained (ALOT) I still found a way to enjoy myself to the fullest.